Operations

 Automation replaces manual insurance tracking, eliminating delays and reducing insurance lapse exposure.

-Platforms like NetVendor enforce compliance at onboarding, validate insurance coverage in real time, and maintain control across the vendor lifecycle, reducing insurance lapse exposure and improving operational speed across the portfolio.
+NetVendor enforces compliance at onboarding, validates insurance coverage in real time, and maintains control across the vendor lifecycle, improving operational speed across the portfolio.

 Standardizing Maintenance and Make-Ready Processes to Improve Workflow Speed